 Home

 Celebrate 20 years of GHI.
 Support our next two decades here.
-If you'd like to visit Guatemala during Summer 2025 get in touch soon!

 Over a century of Penn collaboration between Guatemala and Penn

 The Guatemala-Penn relationship is rooted in over a century of research, service, and scholarship; evolving to meet the needs of Guatemalan stakeholders and the mission of the University of Pennsylvania.
 Since 2005, the Guatemala Health Initiative (GHI) has addressed health issues in the Western Highlands through community health interventions.
-Working with local NGOs and municipalities, GHI implements public health projects and trains students in community health.
+Working with Guatemalan NGOs and municipalities, GHI implements public health projects and trains students in community health.

 Partnering with Asociación K'aslimaal and the Hospitalito Atitlan